-However, prospective investors should keep themselves informed of the possible taxes applicable to the acquisition, holding, converting and disposal of shares of the Company and to distributions in respect thereof under the laws of their countries of citizenship, residence or domicile.
+Prospective investors should keep themselves informed of the possible taxes applicable to the acquisition, holding, converting and disposal of shares of the Company and to distributions in respect thereof under the laws of their countries of citizenship, residence or domicile.

-However, the Company is subject to the Grand Duchy of Luxembourg's "taxe d'abonnement", which is payable at the end of every quarter.
+The Company is subject to the Grand Duchy of Luxembourg's "taxe d'abonnement", which is payable at the end of every quarter.
 This tax is calculated on the total net assets of each class at the end of every quarter.
-The tax is levied at a rate of 0.05% of the total net assets.
-The rate is reduced to 0.01% in respect of classes reserved to institutional investors such as Class F shares.
-In the event that the competent tax authority changes an investor's tax status, all Class F shares may be taxed at the rate of 0.05% p.a.
+The tax is levied at a rate of 0.05% p.a. of the total net assets.
+The rate is reduced to 0.01% p.a. in respect of classes reserved to institutional investors such as Class F and K shares.
+In the event, thatthe conditions to benefit from the reduced 0,01% rate are no longer satisfied, all Class F and K shares may be taxed at the rate of 0.05% p.a.

+Sub-funds may benefit from reduced taxe d'abonnement rates ranging from 0.01% to 0.04% p.a. for the portion of net assets that are invested into environmentally sustainable economic activities as defined in Article 3 of the Taxonomy Regulation.
 The value of the assets represented by shares held in other Luxembourg undertakings for collective investment that already pay a taxe d'abonnement will be exempted from any taxe d'abonnement.